-Published on: Apr 03, 2018, Last Edited: Mar 18, 2019
+Published on: Apr 03, 2018, Last Edited: Mar 11, 2020

-The United States does not currently offer foreign nationals electronic visas for USA travel.
+The United States does not currently offer foreign nationals electronic visas for U.S. travel.
 The only form of ‘electronic authorization’ for travel to the United States is the ESTA.
 Thus, an electronic visa for travel to the United States does not currently exist.
 ESTA stands for Electronic System for Travel Authorisation.
-ESTA is not an electronic visa, it is treated as an electronic visa waiver, and can be used for tourism, business or transit purposes by individuals who hold a passport from one of the 38 visa waiver countries.
+ESTA is not an electronic visa, it is treated as an electronic visa waiver, and can be used for tourism, business or transit purposes by individuals who hold a passport from one of the 39 visa waiver countries.

 The list of the 39 eligible Visa Waiver Program countries is as follows: Andorra, Australia, Austria, Belgium, Brunei, Chile, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Republic of Malta, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, United Kingdom.
 Travelers obtaining an approved ESTA will be digitally cleared to travel to the United States, and their passport and other application information will be electronically transmitted onto the Customs and Border Protection (CBP) systems, which are accessible by border authorities at all points of entry into the United States.